mehanig001/15-Days-Of-Code-2023/GautamMehani.md

 The problem Good Arrays which I left unsubmitted in day 1 finally got submitted when I tried it with another logic after watching soln here is the link
 [Good Arrays CF](https://codeforces.com/contest/1856/submission/221561175)<br>

-Watched next  lecture of STL i.e. L-10 of STL bu LUV YouTube channel which was about nesting of containers in STL and solved a question in which I learned to use multiset whenever we do not wnat to remove duplicate data <br>
+Watched next  lecture of STL i.e. L-10 of STL by LUV YouTube channel which was about nesting of containers in STL and solved a question in which I learned to use multiset whenever we do not wnat to remove duplicate data <br>
 [MarksAndNameEntries](https://www.hackerearth.com/problem/algorithm/the-monk-and-class-marks/?fbclid=IwAR09BMLG-1NhqDlVQq0KIzSr8ZTgqrbJmdfnsXc7KnDiphgX5UmbFLoEYjE)<br>

 ## Day 6 : 03 Sep 2023 <br>
 ##### BACK TO MANIT
 After celebreating Rakshbandhan at my home today I returned back to the MANIT since my ticket wasn't confirmed I got tired in 12 hrs journey but
-Watched next two lectures of STL i.e. L-11 and L-12 of STL bu LUV YouTube channel and learned basics of Stacks and Queues and done a question of check the given string of parenthesis is valid or not. <br><br>
+Watched next two lectures of STL i.e. L-11 and L-12 of STL by LUV YouTube channel and learned basics of Stacks and Queues and done a question of check the given string of parenthesis is valid or not. <br><br>
 Here is the link in which I practised Stack And Queue container in STL. <br>
 [StackAndQueue](https://pastebin.com/VZ157RFJ) <br>

 ## Day 7 : 04 Sep 2023 <br>

-Watched next  lecture of STL i.e. L-13 of STL bu LUV YouTube channel which was about finding next Greater element for a given vector which is widely used in CP using Stack container in STL <br> <br>
+Watched next  lecture of STL i.e. L-13 of STL by LUV YouTube channel which was about finding next Greater element for a given vector which is widely used in CP using Stack container in STL <br> <br>
 Here is the link in which I practised to find next greater element for a given vector. <br>
 [Next Greater Element](https://pastebin.com/HNRriG8J) <br>
 [LeetCode Sub Link for nxtGreaterQue](https://leetcode.com/problems/next-greater-element-i/submissions/)<br>